Biography of Graham Greene

 1940: Becomes Literary Editor and Drama Critic for “The Spectator” and work for the Ministry of Information during the Second World War.

-1941: Wins the Hawthorden prize for his novel “The Power and the Glory”.
+1941: He wins the Hawthorden prize for his novel “The Power and the Glory”.
 Works for the Foreign Office in Sierra Leone.

-1943: Returns to London still working for the Foreign Office.
+1943: He returns to London still working for the Foreign Office.

-1940: Graham Greene becomes a Director at the publishers firm of Eyre and Spottiswood.
+1940: Greene becomes a Director at the publishers firm of Eyre and Spottiswood.

 1945: Becomes a book reviewer for the London newspaper the “Evening Standard”.

-1948: Speaks at Les Grandes Conference Catholique in Brussels.
+1948: He speaks at Les Grandes Conference Catholique in Brussels.
 Visits Czechoslovakia and then Vienna which is to appear so effectively in “The Third Man”.

-1949: Wins the James Tait Black Memorial Prize for the novel “The Heart of the Matter”.
+1949: He wins the James Tait Black Memorial Prize for the novel “The Heart of the Matter”.

 1953: Visits Kenya for the newspaper the “Sunday Times”.

-1954: Sent by “The Sunday Times” to Indochina.
+1954: He is sent by “The Sunday Times” to Indochina.
 Also visits Haiti and Cuba.

 1955: Visits Indochina and Poland for “The Sunday Times”.